mui/mui-x/docs/data/tree-view/rich-tree-view/expansion/expansion.md

 Use the `expandedNodes` prop to control the expanded items.

-You can use the `onExpandedNodesChange` prop to listen to changes in the expanded items and update the prop accordingly.
+You can use the `onExpandedItemsChange` prop to listen to changes in the expanded items and update the prop accordingly.

 {{"demo": "ControlledExpansion.js"}}